chabanovsky/so-comment-moderator/README.md

 ## The Model

 1. My first model uses cosine similarities as a main argument on judgment of a comment.
+(Which does not work actually!)
 2. The only thing we need is to update the database of rude comments (wich should be uploaded before the initial start).